anngroong/podcasts/content/guest/dmacgregor.md

 #guest_group = "cog"
 +++

 __Col.
-Douglas MacGregor__ is a retired colonel in the United States Army, former government official, author, consultant, and political commentator.
+Douglas MacGregor__ is a retired colonel in the United States Army, former government official, author, consultant, political commentator, defense and foreign policy analyst, and former advisor to the US secretary of defense.